yournamehere/factorio-tas-playback/README.md

  into `factorio/mods/tas_playback_0.0.1/scenarios/YourNewRunName/`
 * Create the file that will contain the instructions for your run into the folder `factorio/mods/tas_playback_0.0.1/scenarios/YourNewRunName/`.
  You can choose the name you want for this file.
 For example : `YourRunFile.lua`
-* Open the file configuration.lua in a text editor and edit the run_name and run_file variables to contain the name of your run's scenario and of the file that contains the commands.
+* Open the file configuration.lua in a text editor and edit the config.run_name and config.run_file variables to contain the name of your run's scenario and of the file that contains the commands.
 In our case, we will have :
 ```
-run_name = "YourNewRunName"
+config.run_name = "YourNewRunName"
-run_file = "YourRunFile"
+config.run_file = "YourRunFile"
 ```
 **__ATTENTION__ : These __MUST__ be the __EXACT__ names used as the folder name and the run's file name.
 Otherwise, the run will not work !**
 * you can now start writing your run's commands into `YourRunFile.lua`.